git-stack-cli

 Why git stack?

-There are many great stacking tools already, but most of them require external metadata to keep track of stacks.
-That means they can innovate more on features and UX, but also that you can't just git checkout -b myfeature anymore. git stack works entirely on top of native Git.
+Many of the popular stacking tools require external metadata to keep track of stacks.
+They work really well and can use that external state to drive more powerful features, but as a user you can't just git checkout -b myfeature anymore. git stack makes different tradeoffs and works entirely on top of native Git.
 It's stateless, and works by automatically parsing stacks from your commit structure.
+It works most similarly to https://github.com/gitext-rs/git-stack.

 Installation